However, one thing that remains the same for most of us is that being physically active is great for our body and mind!

 • have children who aren’t in school

-We know lots of you are looking forward to being able to use indoor gyms, sport and leisure facilities when they’re able to re-open.
+We know lots of you are looking forward to being able to use indoor gyms, sport and leisure facilities once they re-open.

 Here are links to Merseyside’s local authority-run leisure facilities and schemes to check out and keep an eye on:

 Our BeFit4baby page has resources to help pregnant ladies get all the benefits of exercise, even in these unusual times.
 Just visit www.merseysidesport.com/be-fit-4-baby/